jezhumble/lapm/syllabus.md

 # Syllabus

-LAPM is a one-semester course, taught in the form of 13 three-hour weekly classes, of which typically four are guest lectures.
-Eight of the nine remaining classes are detailed below.
+LAPM is a one-semester course, taught in the form of 12-13 three-hour weekly classes, of which typically 2-3 are guest lectures.
+Nine of the ten remaining classes are detailed below.
 The final class is for final project presentations.

 ## Unit 1.
 Introduction to the Product Lifecycle.